simonsinclair/honest-reviews/README.md

 ### Production

-Run Honest Reviews from a Docker container exposed at http://localhost:3000.
+Run a production version of the Honest Reviews application from a Docker container exposed at http://localhost:3000.

 #### Prerequisites